SafouaneM/keepreliving/README.md

 ---

-## 🚀 Features
+## 🔥 Core features

+⏳ Means it's currently in development.

+🚧 Means it's a blocker for now.

-- User registration and authentication
+- [x] Basic authentication
-- Upload images and videos into personal libraries
+- [ ] ⏳ Creating and uploading media and libraries
-- Edit or delete uploaded media
+- [ ] Basic profile configuration for that extra flair
+- [ ] Customizing the library info, even going as far as adding a cover image
+- [ ] A basic featured libraries, media section
-- Generate unique shareable codes to grant access to your library
+- [ ] Generating unique codes for libraries
-- Clean UI layout with a sidebar, upload area, and featured section
+- [ ] Permissions for viewing and downloading media in a library
+- [ ] We'll see...
 ---

 ## 🛠 Tech Stack